SamR1/FitTrackee/docsrc/source/installation/environments_variables.rst

     Zoom level the workouts heatmap cells are stored at, between 20 and 24.
-    Each level doubles the detail and roughly doubles the number of stored cells, so lowering it trades precision for space on a constrained instance.
-Finer cells than the default mostly resolve the GPS noise.
+    Each level doubles the detail and roughly doubles the number of stored cells, so raising it trades space for precision.
+The finest cells mostly resolve the GPS noise.

     Approximate database size (table and indexes) per 1,000 km of tracks: